 New to MuleSoft is Mule SDK.
 Mule SDK is a tool to extend and enhance the functionalities of Mule Runtime.
 It helps create custom Modules and Connectors.
 These Modules and Connectors can be used in Mule Applications.

 In Mule 4, Message Enricher was replaced by Target Parameter.
 The Enricher provided a way to execute a group of message processors and it redirected their output to a variable without side effects to the current message.
 Now we can use two parameters:

 Target (target): The name of the variable needs to provide where you want to store the message data.
 Names can be numbers, characters, and underscores but hyphens are not allowed in the name.

 Target Value (targetValue): The value of the data needs to be store in the target variable.
 By default, the value is the message that will be in the payload.
 The field can accept any value that a variable accepts: any supported data type, DataWeave expressions, the keywords payload, attributes, and messages.

 MUnit is a Mule application testing framework and it allows users to easily build automated tests for integrations and APIs.
 It provides a full suite of integration with unit test capabilities.
 It is fully integrated with Maven.
 Here Mule 4 provides two things for Munit one is Munit and other one is Munit tools where all operations and scopes are available.
 By utilizing Operations and Scopes we can test our applications.

-Compared to Mule 3, Mule 4 improvements facilitate seamless application development and testing.
+Compared to Mule 3, Mule 4 improvements provided API-led connectivity and facilitates seamless application development and testing.

 To learn more about the differences between Mule 3 and Mule 4, click here.